 Sunday, October 25, 2020

-A Garden in the city makes life more balanced and achieves a healthier lifestyle.
+A Garden in the city balances life and achieves a healthier lifestyle.
 It's a breath of fresher air amidst the toxicity.

-The entire city of Kathmandu blends cultural heritage and a modern society due to its preserved structures like monuments and temples and the restoration of public places like the Garden of Dreams and other modern infrastructures.
+The entire city of Kathmandu blends cultural heritage with a modern society due to its preserved structures, such as monuments and temples, and the restoration of public places like the Garden of Dreams and other modern infrastructures.

 The Walled Urban Garden

-What's noticeable about the garden is its European-style architecture since its restoration with the help of the Austrian Government.
-It has features like six pavilions representing the '6 seasons of Nepal' and where the place got its second name, the "Garden of the Six Seasons."
+The garden's European-style architecture has been noticeable since its restoration with the help of the Austrian Government.
+It has features like six pavilions representing the '6 seasons of Nepal', which is how the place got its second name, the "Garden of the Six Seasons."

 The garden has a veranda, fountains, and a pergola, giving it a European vibe.
 Also, the Amphitheater is where visitors can sit or lie down to chat or read a book.
 Such a relaxing scene.